Santhosh007joker/MATLAB-Robotics/README.md

-With the electronics side covered, it's time to move up a level — from the circuits that power the robot, to the mechanical body the robot actually moves with.
-That's where Simscape Multibody comes in, and that's exactly where we're headed next.
+With the electronics side covered, it's time to move up a level — from the circuits that power the robot, to how the robot perceives the world.
+That's where Image Processing comes into play and that's exactly where we're headed next.